-We organised our transfer from Langkawi to Krabi town through an agent, and the package included the taxi transfer from our hotel at Pantai Cenang beach, to Kuah Jetty for the ferry to Satun, and onward by coach to Krabi town, and all in cost 110 Malaysian Ringgit (£18) per person.
+We organised the Langkawi to Satun ferry and Krabi town through an agent.
+The package included the taxi transfer from our hotel at Pantai Cenang beach, to Kuah Jetty for the ferry to Satun.
+We then had an onward coach to Krabi town, and all in cost 110 Malaysian Ringgit (£18) per person.

 The taxi collected us at 07:30 to take us to the Jetty ticket booth which takes around 30 minutes where we handed in the receipt to the desk out front to get our ferry ticket to Satun departing at 09:00am.
 At Kuah Jetty, there are a few restaurants and coffee shops reasonably priced, and places to purchase the all important water and snacks for the journey.